Hachikunny/WebM4NickGurs/README.md

 -1, --single-pass		Use single-pass instead of two-pass -9, --vp9			Use VP9 instead of VP8 (slower)
 -10, --high-depth		Use 10-bit depth (slower)
--x, --board                     Automatically select a filesize limit based on a board name -v, --verbose			Enable verbose command-line output
+-v, --verbose			Enable verbose command-line output
 ```
 ## Related